ShahriyarR/py-wal-pattern/README.md

 - Manages log files, appending new entries, reading all entries, and rotating log files based on size.
 - Ensures that all operations are logged before being applied to the key-value store.
 - Supports segmented logs for easier operations and management.
+- **New**: Supports deleting old log segments based on a low-water mark.

 ### KeyValueStore

 - Provides methods to put, get, and delete key-value pairs.
 - Uses WAL to log operations before applying them to the in-memory store.
 - Supports recovery from WAL and creating checkpoints.
+- **New**: Updates the low-water mark after creating a snapshot and deletes old log segments.

 ### KVServer

 - Handles client connections and processes commands like GET, PUT, DELETE, KEYS, and CHECKPOINT.
 - Uses KeyValueStore to perform operations and ensure durability.
+- **New**: Runs a background task to periodically check and delete old log segments.

 ### KVClient